LarisaLG/Barbershop/README.md

 ### Python Validation (PEP8)

 All Python code was manually checked using [CI Python Linter](https://pep8ci.herokuapp.com/).
-The linter reports had messages about exceeding the string length of 79 characters, which have been fixed.
+The Linter reports had messages about exceeding the string length of 79 characters, which have been fixed.
 Re-testing did not reveal any errors.

 urls.py
 ![urls.py](static/assets/validation/pylint/urls.png)